MurmurationsNetwork/MurmurationsDocumentation/docs/guides/view-the-data.md

 :construction: Work In Progress :construction:

-We are currently building a map that will enable you to view any of the Nodes in the Murmurations network using the same search criteria above.
+We are currently building a map that will enable you to view any of the Nodes in the Murmurations network.

-**Estimated time of completion: December 2022**
+**Estimated time of completion: January 2023**

 ## Using the API